 There are hundreds of curling irons and wands on the market today, and it’s easy to feel overwhelmed when looking for a new curling iron.

 That choice becomes even more difficult when you have long hair, as you have to carefully consider barrel size, heat level, and more.
 But this list is here to help!

-We’ll be breaking down some of the most popular and talked-about irons out there and finding the best curling irons for long hair.
+I’ll be breaking down some of the most popular and talked-about irons out there and finding the best curling irons for long hair.